I thought I had three more John Kerry soundbites to go when I told you there were only two.

 We wanted to hear more from the president.

-165 uh words out of over 5,000 and sort of tucked into the last paragraph or two of the speech is not what the people of uh Louisiana or the Gulf Coast expected.
+165 words out of over 5,000 and sort of tucked into the last paragraph or two of the speech is not what the people of Louisiana or the Gulf Coast expected.

 I mean, the president needs to focus on America, maybe less international and more right here at home.

-A ranking Louisiana health official turned down federal offers to help uh move or evacuate patients as Hurricane Katrina bore down on New Orleans and newly released document shows.
+Mrs. Ms. Landrew, because it's not her married name, a ranking Louisiana health official turned down federal offers to help move or evacuate patients as Hurricane Katrina bore down on New Orleans and newly released document shows.

-But the state's top medical officer said Louisiana coordinated with the Federal Health and Human Services Department in evacuating hospitals and nursing homes after Katrina hit, two days before the storm.
+But the state's top medical officer said Louisiana coordinated with the Federal Health and Human Services Department in evacuating hospitals and nursing homes after Katrina hit.

-The uh HHS was told by the state of Louisiana's health emergency preparedness director the help wasn't needed.
+Two days before the storm, the HHS was told by the state of Louisiana's Health Emergency Preparedness Director that help wasn't needed.

 This was written by HHS senior policy analyst Aaron Fowler.

-But in an interview Monday night, Louisiana Medical Director, Dr. Jimmy Gidry said that HHS was helping state officials plan for evacuating hospitals and nursing homes by the eve of the storm.
+But in an interview Monday night, Louisiana Medical Director Dr. Jimmy Guidry said that HHS was helping state officials plan for evacuating hospitals and nursing homes by the eve of the storm.

 They sent people to help us out.